Have you recently been tested for COVID-19? Find out your next steps and learn about contact tracing here.

-This report is updated Monday – Friday.
+This report is updated Monday, Wednesday, and Friday by 5 p.m.
 Cases are updated 7 days a week at 2 p.m. on coronavirus.ohio.gov.

 COVID-19 Report Definitions